Flossing for Kids

 The Importance of Flossing

-Flossing is crucial for removing food particles and plaque that has accumulated between the teeth, and the act of flossing can help to polish the sides of teeth and prevent tartar which could lead to tooth decay.
+Flossing is crucial for removing food particles and plaque that has accumulated between the teeth.
+The act of flossing can help to polish the sides of teeth and prevent tartar which could lead to tooth decay.
+Once the decay sets in, your child may need fillings or crowns.
 Flossing also helps to fend off bad breath, since it whisks away odor-causing bacteria and food grime.
-Teach your children that although brushing cleans the front and backs of the teeth, flossing cleans the sides of the teeth, and without flossing, the job is only half done.
+Teach your children that although brushing cleans the front and backs of the teeth, flossing cleans the sides of the teeth.
+Without flossing, the job is only half done.

 Teaching Proper Flossing Technique